flutter/website/src/docs/cookbook/navigation/passing-data.md

 For example, you might want to pass information about the item that's been tapped.

-Remember: Screens are Just Widgets.
+Remember: Screens are just Widgets.
-In this example, create a list of todos.
+In this example, let's create a list of todos.
-When a todo is tapped, navigate to a new screen (widget) that displays information about the todo.
+When a todo is tapped the app will navigate to a new screen (widget) that displays information about the todo.
 This recipe uses the following steps: